 I figured that getting a jump on installing a desktop environment, utilities and drivers, etc. would be pretty awesome.
 I configured it to install

 You can place the preseed.cfg file on a web server of some sort and point the installer at it.
-I would assume that you would have to configure networking first to do that.
-Forget that!!
-This to be as hands-off as possible!

 I used the following packages to complete these steps:

 - Rename it to debian.iso

 - Make a directory to hold the extracted iso

 xorriso -osirrox on -indev debian.iso -extract / isofiles